Media Titan Sumner Redstone, Who Made Viacom A Global Empire, Dies At 97

 "At points in his life Sumner battled his father, his brother, his nephew, his son," James says.
 "He took on anyone who he felt was trying to get into the limelight or take something away from him.
 Sumner wouldn't let anyone — not even his children — sort of outmaneuver him."

 He wouldn't give up control, but he did give back.
-In recent years, he donated over $150 million to charity, hospitals and universities.
+In recent years, he donated more than $150 million to charity, hospitals and universities.
 But the goal that preoccupied him the most was making Viacom the most powerful entertainment company in the world, no matter what.
-He once said: "It's not my mission to be popular."
+He once said, "It's not my mission to be popular."